c101vp/cs2practiceconfig/README.md

 ## Usage:
 download and place the config file `practice.cfg` in the following directory:
 `{cs2 directory}/game/csgo/cfg` (not to be confused with `{cs2 directory}/csgo/cfg`)
-and execute it in the console by typing `exec practice.cfg`
+and start a server, then execute it in the console by typing `exec practice.cfg`

 alternatively, bind a key to execute it by typing in the console `bind KEY "exec practice.cfg"` (replace KEY with whatever key you'd like to press)